Dorif/DNAWorks/README.md

 yum install gfortran make git
 ```

-Then download DNAWorks and compile with make:
+Then download DNAWorks and compile with make (-j for multithreaded make):

 ```
 git clone https://github.com/davidhoover/DNAWorks.git
 cd DNAWorks
-make
+make -j
 ```

 and the dnaworks executable should compile.